Selasie5/Selasie5/README.md

 # Hi there, I'm [Your Name]! 👋

 Welcome to my GitHub profile!
-I'm a passionate frontend engineer with a keen interest in fintech solutions.
+I'm a passionate frontend engineer with a keen interest in cloud computing.
 I'm always excited to work on projects that solve real-world problems and make a positive impact.

 ## 🚀 About Me

-- 🌱 I’m currently working on improving my skills in JavaScript/TypeScript, Python, AWS, and testing libraries.
+- 🌱 I’m currently working on improving my skills in AWS, Python and Engineering Management.
-- 💼 Looking for opportunities in the fintech space.
+- 💼 Looking for opportunities in any space.
-- 🎨 I love creating sleek and functional UIs.
+- 🎨 I love creating sleek,functional UIs, while ensuring the build of reusable components.
-- 📫 How to reach me: [your.email@example.com](mailto:your.email@example.com)
+- 📫 How to reach me: [your.email@example.com](mailto:selasisepenu5@gmail.com)

 ## 🛠️ Technologies & Tools

 - **Languages:** JavaScript, TypeScript, Python, C++
-- **Frontend:** React, Redux, HTML5, CSS3, SASS
+- **Frontend:** React, Redux, HTML5, CSS3, Tailwind
 - **Backend:** Node.js, Express.js
-- **Database:** MongoDB, MySQL
+- **Database:** PostgreSQL, MongoDB, Prisma
-- **Cloud:** AWS (EC2, S3, Lambda)
+- **Cloud:** AWS
-- **Testing:** Jest, Mocha, Chai
+- **Testing:** Jest
 - **Others:** Git, Docker, Webpack, Babel

 ## 📈 GitHub Stats